MrJSA/Streamer.bot-Scripts/README.md

 # Streamer.bot_Scripts

 Here are some [Streamer.Bot](https://streamer.bot/) scripts I made for some people.
+All the Currently Working scripts can be found in the [AllScripts.sb](./AllScripts.sb) Folder.
+Feel free to use them and give me some Feedback about ideas or issues by opening an issue.
+I'll try my best to fix or implement it.
+Please be so kind and give me credit if you implement these scripts into your [Streamer.Bot](https://streamer.bot/).
+Also leaving a star is greatly apreciated.

 ### The Clean Chat Import String
 It cleans your Chat from Links and Bad Words